mariahynes/djangonautsBlog/Week_2/thoughts.md

 Build finished.
 The HTML pages are in _build/html.`

-I opened a page in the live docs 5.1 and the same page in dev - both had NO `py` I opened the same page in the new docs I just build and it DID have the `py`
+I opened a page in the live docs 5.1 and the same page in dev - both had NO `py` I opened the same page in the new docs I just built and it DID have the `py`

 I am not on the PR branch yet, but I don't have the issue.